Best ways to spend travel money in Southeast Asia: Debit and prepaid cards

 Which travel card, debit card or credit card?

-Visa and Mastercard branded credit cards, debit cards and travel cards have wide acceptance in Southeast Asia.
+Visa and Mastercard credit cards, debit cards and travel cards have wide acceptance in Southeast Asia.
 Take a look at our digital banking accounts that are good for travel.
 If you have an American Express, you’ll need to take a Visa or Mastercard card too.
 In the cities, you’ll find ATMs are easy to find, but in smaller towns and off the beaten track there’s no guarantee you’ll be able to get cash from an ATM (ATMs can be scarce and frequently run out of cash).
 Card acceptance in these areas is also sketchy at best, so make sure you have enough cash to cover you for the times you’re venturing outside of urban centres.

 Travel money options for Southeast Asia at a glance

-Debit Cards for Travel
+Debit cards for travel

 • Visa and Mastercard provides money back guarantee if victim of card fraud overseas